NovatecConsulting/blog-junit5-test-lifecycle/README.md

 afterAll()
 ```

-This is the same basic lifecycle as it has been since JUnit 4.
+This is the same basic lifecycle as it has been since JUnit 4
+and will server as our baseline.

-Now we implement an extension class implementing all available
+Now let's implement an extension class implementing all available
 lifecycle extension points:

 - TestInstancePostProcessor